yagrawal-sbu/async-cse535/README.md

 Phase 2 - Yogesh Agrawal completed the parts of code in replica, olympus and bcr.da, logging and partially in testing and documentation.
 Fan Wang completed the parts of code in client, multi-host setup and partially in  testing and documentation.

-Phase 3 - Yogesh Agrawal completed the parts of code in cleint, replica and bcr.da, logging and partially in testing and documentation.
+Phase 3 - Yogesh Agrawal completed the parts of code in client, replica and bcr.da, logging and partially in testing and documentation.
 Fan Wang completed the parts of code in olympus, performance evaluation and partially in  testing and documentation.

 ## MAIN FILES